RahimR26/YouTubeSearch/README.md

 ### 3. SearchFilterDurationFail Test

 In this test, We are checking to see if the durations of the videos correspond with the 4-20 minute duration WITHOUT the filter from YouTube by using an if statement instead of an assertion.
+The reason why I used if instead of assert was due to the fact that with Java in playwright it apparently only allows for hard assertions which halt the process after the first iteration.

 ```java
 resultsPage.assertEachResultHasDurationBetweenFail(4, 20);